nkristek/Smaragd/README.md

 The `IsReadOnly` property does what it implies, if set to true, `SetProperty` will now longer set any property or raise a `PropertyChanged` event except when for the `IsReadOnly` property itself.

+This property will be propagated to all children.

 ### Nested ViewModels

 If the property is a `ViewModel` you should call `RemoveChildViewModel()` on the old value and `AddChildViewModel()` on the new value if the property changed via SetProperty.
 This can be done like this: